AdrienTorris/awesome-blazor/README.md

 * [Blazor application state management basics](https://www.youtube.com/watch?v=1o-_78ONM1s) - May 14, 2019 - Blazor application state management basics.
 * [Blazor Q/A Live with Daniel Roth from Microsoft Build 2019](https://www.youtube.com/watch?v=zp9wQt8J6hY) - May 14, 2019 - Blazor Q/A Live with Daniel Roth from Microsoft Build 2019.
 * [Upgrading to Blazor Preview 4 and Hacking SEO in Client-side Blazor](https://www.youtube.com/watch?v=i2eVseMWidQ) - May 14, 2019 - Upgrading to Blazor Preview 4 and Hacking SEO in Client-side Blazor.
+* [.NET is now your Browser OS with Blazor](https://www.recallact.com/presentation/net-now-your-browser-os-blazor) - May 13, 2019 - Talk by Jeremy Likness at the Atlanta DotNetSouth 2019.
 * [Continuation of the Tulsa .NET User Group website](https://www.twitch.tv/videos/422982467) - May 10, 2019 - Continuation of the Tulsa .NET User Group website.
 [Source code](https://github.com/devsgarage/tulsa-dnug-website) here.
 * [Scott Hunter Demos Telerik UI for Blazor](https://clips.twitch.tv/SpookyProudPineapplePeanutButterJellyTime) - May 10, 2019 - Scott Hunter Demos Telerik UI for Blazor.
 * [Blazor: C# running in the browser via WebAssembly](https://www.youtube.com/watch?v=8De8DlrCzoY) - May 8, 2019 - "Blazor: C# running in the browser via WebAssembly" by Scott Sauber at the NDC Conference Minnesota.
 Slides and source code [here](https://scottsauber.com/2019/05/08/ndc-minnesota-talk-blazor-c-running-in-the-browser-via-webassembly/).